in3rsha/bitcoin-chainstate-parser/README.md

 b12dcefd8f872536
 ```

-Now, an obfuscated `value` from the database will look something like this:
+An obfuscated `value` from the database will look something like this:

 ```
 71a9e87d62de25953e189f706bcf59263f15de1bf6c893bda9b045